MicrosoftDocs/common-data-model-and-service/common-data-model/model-json.md

   - General metadata such as type, description, etc.
   - Attributes, including metadata such as data types
-  - [optional] Compliance with CDM standard entity schema shapes
+  - [optional] Compliance with Common Data Model standard entity schema shapes

     For example, a given entity in the folder comply with all the attributes required for a ‘base’ Account entity